 Root and Jailbreak indicate that smartphone software restrictions imposed by Google and Apple have been removed by the user.
 These are in place to prevent the installation of 3rd party applications, especially designed to prevent fraudsters in their illicit activities.
 Cybercriminals can use many tools, but some include CheckRa1n, Unc0ver, Chimera for iOS and Kingo Root, Magisk and One Click Root for Android.
 But removing such restrictions is only the first step as the next key step is to hide the fact this has been done and act as normally as a normal user as possible.
 That’s why the capability of detecting root and jailbreak hiding attempts may be often more valuable for fraud prevention than only checking the device for root and jailbreak presence.
-For the best accuracy we should have both levels of information at our disposal.
+For the best accuracy, we should have both levels of information at our disposal.

 - Use of Remote Access Tools

 One of the techniques often deployed by scammers in order to take over a victim's device is to convince them to install remote access tools.
 This is often sent as part of a social engineering scam via email (phishing) or SMS (SMiShing), among others.
 Often associated with desktop computers, this fraud also applies to mobile devices.
 On a PC, popular tools include VNC Connect, AnyDesk and Teamviewer, which is also popular on smartphones.
 Due to the pandemic, many online users, especially students, will have already installed RDPs in order to continue remote study and sharing learning materials.
 In such circumstances, it is often the case that half a fraudster's task is already accomplished.
 Via RDP access, a cybercriminal can control a device to capture and record screen activity or transfer files.
-To combat this threat, various layers of mobile application security are necessary: to scan the device in search for installed tools, but also keep an eye on behaviurs that accompany the usage of RDPs.
+To combat this threat, various layers of mobile application security are necessary: to scan the device in search for installed tools, but also keep an eye on behaviors that accompany the usage of RDPs.

-The M-Commerce market has already become huge, and will continue to get bigger.
+The m-Commerce market has already become huge and will continue to get bigger.
 With it, the dangers of fraud that can affect a mobile app payment will always be lurking in the background when customers carry out a mobile app payment.
 At Nethone, we have always taken the safety of all online payments as seriously, therefore, our advanced fraud solution has been adapted for mobile and our list of signals is continually growing and being updated to match iOS and Android operating system updates.
 We believe our behavioral profiling solution is a market leader and can effectively help M-Commerce merchants ensure their customers have the best possible experience without succumbing to fraud actors.
-To make the move into M-Commerce without adequate mobile application security in place risks serious problems ahead for both merchants and customers alike.
+Making the move into m-Commerce without adequate mobile application security in place risks serious problems ahead for both merchants and customers alike.
 This is why Nethone can bridge the gap between positive customer experiences and the possibility to ensure continued revenue growth.

-If you are involved with M-Commerce and wish to effectively prevent fraud when making a mobile app payment, Nethone's advanced fraud solution is perfect for you.
+If you are involved with m-Commerce and wish to effectively prevent fraud when making a mobile app payment, Nethone's advanced fraud solution is perfect for you.